 Santo Domingo is a beautiful and unique place, it looks so much like an ocean beach as it is sandy, there are big waves in the water and the lake is so big you can’t see any land on the other side.

 It was an interesting experience swimming in the freshwater waves.
-We saw horses coming down to the beach to drink from the lake and with a giant green volcano behind them, it was a photographers dream.
+We saw horses coming down to the beach to drink from the lake and with a giant green volcano behind them, it was a photographer’s dream.

 We had a lovely lunch at a Vegetarian Restaurant overlooking the beach then decided to taxi it back to Moyogalpa as we couldn’t face the overcrowded chicken bus twice in one day.

 The next day we got the ferry back to the mainland and a shared taxi to San Juan del Sur, a backpacker favourite on the Pacific Coast.
-San Juan has a nice town centre with surf shops and gringo friendly restaurants but the beach isn’t amazing.
+San Juan has a nice town center with surf shops and gringo friendly restaurants but the beach isn’t amazing.

 The main attraction at San Juan del Sur is the party scene which didn’t interest us so we decided to stay a bit further north at Playa Maderas.
-We had three nights at a beautiful eco resort with an amazing pool, only 8 minutes walk to the beach.
+We had three nights at a beautiful eco-resort with an amazing pool, only 8 minutes walk to the beach.

 We climbed over the rocks to another small bay and swam there, feeling like the last people on earth.